Graduation ceremonies draw thousands despite pandemic fears

 Saag has a special perspective: He survived COVID-19 after being infected in March.

-School officials in Hoover announced the ceremonies in the city's open-air baseball stadium, after Gov. Kay Ivey eliminated state restrictions on the size of group gatherings as long as people from different households stay 6 feet (1.8 meters) apart.
+School officials in Hoover announced the ceremonies in the city's open-air baseball stadium, after Gov. Kay Ivey ended state restrictions on the size of group gatherings, as long as people from different households stay 6 feet (1.8 meters) apart.

-For the ceremonies, hundreds of chairs for graduates have been spread across the dirt infield; spectators will sit on metal bleachers or in blue stadium seats.
-Workers applied red tape to seats that spectators are to avoid.
+Hundreds of chairs for graduates have been spread across the dirt infield; spectators will sit on metal bleachers or in blue stadium seats.
+Red tape blocks seats to be avoided.

 Kathy Murphy, the city school superintendent, said the ceremonies will comply with the rules.